18F/18f.gsa.gov/content/posts/2020-06-30-transforming-how-dojs-civil-rights-division-engages-with-the-public.md

   experience at civilrights.justice.gov that transforms the way the Division collects, sorts, and responds to civil rights reports.
 image: /assets/blog/blog-post_header-2.png
+image_alt: "Montage with social and racial justice photos to symbolize progress and equity for all"
 ---
 On Feb.
 7, 1961, James Meredith submitted a [letter](https://www.jfklibrary.org/asset-viewer/archives/BMPP/020/BMPP-020-007) to the Department of Justice (DOJ) asking for the Department’s support in his admission to the University of Mississippi by enforcing federal desegregation laws not being respected by the state.
 Through the combined efforts of the local NAACP, the Department of Justice, and the US Supreme Court, Meredith eventually became the first African-American student admitted to the university.

 {% include "linked-figure.html",
      image: "/assets/blog/james-meredith-letter-sm.png",
-     alt: "Image of James Meredith letter submitted to the Department of Justice (DOJ) asking for the Department’s support in his admission to the University of Mississippi by enforcing federal desegregation laws not being respected by the state.",
+     alt: "James Meredith letter submitted to the Department of Justice (DOJ) asking for the Department’s support in his admission to the University of Mississippi by enforcing federal desegregation laws not being respected by the state." %}
-     caption: "James Meredith letter submitted to the Department of Justice (DOJ)" %}

 Since 1961, the Department of Justice has come a long way in making it easier for people to report discrimination or a violation of rights.
 Now, with the help of 18F, they have transformed how the Civil Rights Division receives and processes civil rights reports using modern technology and user experience design practices.